 And of course, the views are spectacular.
 It’s just a beautiful setting for a golf course.
 It’s hard not to be in a good mood while walking around this place.
 For me, it was kind of a zen-like round and really what I needed to change my perspective on the game again.
 I’ve been really struggling with my play lately and Terranea made me remember why I love playing golf so much.
 It not only took me back to my childhood par-3 pitch and putt roots, but it’s also a truly wonderful course that made me feel happy all over.

 Another reason I chose to play here this weekend was the weather.
 It had been gorgeous and clear Friday and Saturday, and Sunday seemed to have a similar good forecast.
 Unfortunately, it was a little cloudy today, but still nice temperatures and clear enough to get the beautiful ocean views throughout the course.
 I got to the course early and they let me off by myself around 11:00.
 After the first couple holes, I got stuck behind a twosome and they had a very slow foursome in front of them.
-But I didn’t press.
+So, I didn’t press.
 Rather, I just relaxed, enjoyed the scenery and enjoyed a nice peaceful, slow round of golf by myself.
 Another single caught up and joined me for holes 7-9, which was enjoyable.
 The first nine took about 1:45, which is definitely too slow for this short course, but again I really didn’t mind taking my time out here.

 As the first nine holes were coming to an end, the weather started getting even nicer.
 They had already told me a replay round would be $18 more, so I knew I would go around again.
 This time, I was playing behind several twosomes and the pace was a little quicker for the second nine—closer to 1:15.
 When I paid for my replay, the guy in the pro shop mentioned that because I had a discounted rate earlier, they’d normally charge me a full $48 for a replay round.
 I wouldn’t have paid that, but fortunately they were feeling generous since it wasn’t too busy out there.
 I’m not really a fan of this policy, and it is definitely worth pointing out if you are thinking of playing 18 here.